LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version ????
 *Released*: ??
 August 2023
 - Remove updateDomainPanelClassList
-  - Instead we manually toggle the necessary classname in the component
+  - Manually toggle the necessary classname in the component instead of manually manipulationg the DOM
+- Update tests to no longer attempt to make network requests

 ### version 2.360.0
 *Released*: 21 August 2023